gdbroman/broman.blog/README.md

-# blog
+# broman.blog
-The home of my ramblings about life
+Repo for https://broman.blog - The home of my ramblings about life

+## Main technical dependencies
-This is a Jekyll project
+This is a Jekyll project.

+Installation instructions can be found at https://jekyllrb.com/docs/installation/